 What We Want to Do Better

 While we take great pride in our efforts to improve sustainability in printing, we also recognize there are areas where we can go further.
 Reducing our use of plastic materials is a goal we are currently working towards.
-“We would like to move away from plastics as much as possible and fully embrace the idea that everything we send out the door in print manufacturing is 100% recyclable,” explains Beau Thomas, Director of Print Production at P.
+“We would like to move away from plastics as much as possible and fully embrace the idea that everything we send out the door in print manufacturing is 100% recyclable,” explains Beau Thomas, Director of Print Production at Printing for Less.

 Transportation emissions are another issue we aim to tackle by working progressively with domestic suppliers.
 “The transport of paper goods from countries overseas uses a lot of fuel at a significant cost,” Beau adds.
 “The pandemic and other global problems have strained this even more recently.
 We are working with our vendors to secure domestic products that perform well, save costs, and lower our use of resources.”